grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/02 Output Extensions.md

 }
 ```

 > The registered name must be used with the `-o`, or `--out` argument when running k6!

-The final extension code will look like so:
+The final extension code looks like this:

 <CodeGroup labels={["log.go"]} lineNumbers={[true]}>